Mike Vernon (ice hockey): Junior

 Vernon began playing hockey at South Calgary Community Association outdoor rinks as a goaltender at the age of six.
 A native of Calgary, Vernon played his junior hockey in his hometown.
 First for the Calgary Canucks of the Alberta Junior Hockey League in 1979–80, and then the Calgary Wranglers of the Western Hockey League (WHL).
 He appeared in 59 games in his first WHL season, 1980–81, posting a 33–17–1 record before leading the team to the WHL finals where the Wranglers lost the best-of-seven championship to the Victoria Cougars, four games to three.
-Mike attracted the attention of the Calgary Flames, who selected him with their third round pick, 56th overall, at the 1981 NHL Entry Draft, on June 10, 1981.
+Vernon attracted the attention of the Calgary Flames, who selected him with their third-round pick, 56th overall, at the 1981 NHL entry draft, on June 10, 1981.

 Vernon returned to the Wranglers for the 1981–82 season where he posted a 22–14–3 record with three shutouts.
 He was named a WHL all-star at goal, and was the recipient of the WHL Top Goaltender Award and named WHL most valuable player.
 Though the Wranglers were eliminated in the playoffs, junior rules of the time allowed the league champion to add an extra goaltender on loan for the Memorial Cup tournament.
-Vernon accepted an invitation to join the Portland Winter Hawks for the 1983 tournament where the team finished third in the three team event (all teams had two wins and two losses).
+Vernon accepted an invitation to join the Portland Winter Hawks for the 1983 tournament where the team finished third in the three-team event (all teams had two wins and two losses).
 Vernon made his professional debut following the tournament, appearing in one playoff game for the Central Hockey League's Oklahoma City Stars.

 Vernon spent a third season with the Wranglers in 1982–83, however injuries during the season to Reggie Lemelin and Don Edwards forced the Flames to recall him to the NHL.
 Vernon made his NHL debut on December 12, 1982, against the Detroit Red Wings.
 A poor effort by the Flames resulted in Vernon surrendering six goals in the first two periods before being pulled in a 7–3 loss.
 Vernon appeared in one additional game, also a loss, before returning to the WHL where he repeated as the WHL's top goaltender and most valuable player.
 Vernon also played with the Canadian team at the 1982 World Junior Championship, winning two games in three appearances and helping Canada win the bronze medal.

 Vernon again joined the Winter Hawks, for the 1983 Memorial Cup, but not without controversy.
 The WHL champion Lethbridge Broncos first requested he join their team for the tournament, but he was unwilling to play under the team's coach and refused.
 The Broncos were upset by Vernon's refusal, calling it "garbage" that he was allowed to join the rival Winter Hawks, who were hosting the tournament, after turning them down.
 Winning all three games he started, Vernon led Portland to the championship.
 He was named recipient of the Hap Emms Memorial Trophy as the most valuable goaltender of the tournament while the Winter Hawks became the first American team to win the Memorial Cup.